Kika0/ResCompLeedsCon2022.RShiny/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of ResCompLeedsCon2022.RShiny is to provide an example Shiny dashboard that can be used to share academic findings.
+The goal of ResCompLeedsCon2022.RShiny is to provide an example Shiny dashboard that can be used to share academic findings, which was created for [ResCompLeedsCon2022](https://rescompleedscon.github.io/conference2022/).
 These include interactive plots and maps with the use of HTML widgets.

 ## Installation